 The results are expected to give a more accurate picture of ‘the Enlightenment’ in Northern Europe by demonstrating that ideas, concepts and methods based on radical philosophy or scientific evidence did not need a broad popular adherence or ‘movement’ to thrive and have effects at a local level.
 An important achievement would be to break up boundaries and to point at connections: connections between the global and the local levels, between the political and intellectual spheres, the histories of which have too often been written separately, and between disciplines.

-The research is carried out in the form of three case studies, which correspond to different agents of Enlightenment.
+The research is carried out in the form of three large case studies, which correspond to different agents of Enlightenment.
 Wolff's research within the project focuses on the Swedish diplomat, minister and university chancellor Count Creutz (1731–1785) and the theatre director, courtier and diplomat Baron Ehrensvärd (1746–1783) and their attitude towards French materialist philosophy.
 Holm’s research examines Russian diplomat Baron von Korff’s (1697–1766) activities as a bibliophile, freemason and pamphleteer.
 Maaniitty’s research deals with Swedish physicians, particularly Schulzenheim (1732–1823), as disseminators of new knowledge, their intellectual networks and practical work for the prevention of epidemics, along with the prevalence of four epidemic diseases.
+We are also able to test the impact of new knowledge paragims in a fourth case, where Vainio-Korhonen examines midwives as practical end-users of new medical knowledge.
 All the case studies examine networks, sociability, readings and writings and combine methods of book history, discourse analysis and statistics.

 PI of the team is Dr Charlotta Wolff.
-Researchers in the team are Sophie Holm and Elina Maaniitty.
+Researchers in the team are Sophie Holm, Elina Maaniitty and Kirsi Vainio-Korhonen.
 Read more about us here.